pythonanywhere/help_pages/articles/BugBounty.md

 ## Bug classes we're interested in

-* General XSS, CSRF etc. - Can you get a user that is logged in to PythonAnywhere to do something malicious to their own account by e.g. having them follow a link?
+* General XSS, CSRF etc. -- can you get a user that is logged in to PythonAnywhere to do something malicious to their own account by e.g. having them follow a link?

-* Cross-user exploits - Can you do something bad to another user on PythonAnywhere from your account?
+* Cross-user exploits -- can you do something bad to another user on PythonAnywhere from your account?
 Unless you're a teacher doing something malicious to your students - there's an explicit trust relationship, there.

-* Information leakage - Can you learn something private (see their files, access account information) about another user/account registered on PythonAnywhere?
+* Information leakage -- can you learn something private (see their files, access account information) about another user/account registered on PythonAnywhere?

-* We pay USD 50-100 for bug reports with low severity or need a very complicated and unlikely sequence of events to be exploited.
-We pay USD 100-500 for bugs that are more directly exploitable.
-We only pay out bug bounties to the first report (not subsequent reports of the same bug).

-## Bug classes we're very interested in
+## Bug classes we're *very* interested in

 * Session/cookie hijacking